Global Warming Prevention

 - GHG emissions generated by fuel combustion at the plants and other facilities of one’s own company

 - GHG emissions generated by the use of purchased energy such as electricity, heat, and steam supplied by other companies

 - Scope 3: Other indirect emissions

 - The other indirect emissions.
 GHG emissions along the entire supply chain (from procurement of raw materials to product disposal.)

-Among the 15 categories in the total of Scope 3, we calculated actual values for fiscal 2021 for 5 categories [(1) to (5)] with a relatively large emission amount, excluding those not applicable to us and those having a limited calculation coverage in the products of the Kuraray Group.
+In 2022, among the 15 categories in the total of Scope 3, we calculated actual values for 5 categories [(1) to (5)] with a relatively large emission amount, excluding those not applicable to us and those having a limited calculation coverage in the products of the Kuraray Group.
 We will also continue to quantify our environmental contribution based on evaluations on the life cycle of our products.

 * GHG Protocol (Greenhouse Gas Protocol) is an initiative to develop international standards and related tools on greenhouse gases and climate change led by the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) and participated in by corporations, NGOs, government institutions and other organizations throughout the world.

 Conceptual Image of Control on Emissions of Greenhouse Gases in Entire Scope 3 Supply Chain ((1) to (15) show categories of Scope 3） (Scope covered: Kuraray Co., Ltd.)